AngainorDev/rgbkeypad-circuitpython/README.md

 global methods on the `RgbKeypad` class instance, and some on the `Key` class instances themselves.

-### RgbKeyoad class methods for detecting presses and key states
+### RgbKeypad class methods for detecting presses and key states

 `keypad.get_states()` will return a list of the state of all of the keys, in order, with a state of `0` being not pressed, and `1` being pressed.
 You can